Elliot518/tech-bible/English/9_CloudNative/AWS/ec2_introduction.md

   Amazon EC2 also offers a wide array of instance types, with each of them designed to cater to specific workload types, such as **memory optimized** or **compute-intensive** tasks.
 This makes it very flexible for users to choose the most suitable instances for their needs, ensuring optimal performance and cost efficiency.

+- **High availability and reliability**
+  EC2 is built on top of a highly available infrastructure, ensuring a highly available and reliable computing environment for applications hosted in the cloud.